-Suspect in California bar shooting identified as 28-year-old former marine
+Suspect in California bar shooting identified as 28-year-old former Marine

 A machine gunner, Long's Afghanistan deployment stretched from Nov.
 2010 to June 2011.

+"I found out a little too late that just wasn’t the job for me," read the post.
+"Maybe the ego got the better of me but it took only one time for a 19 year old D-2 athlete to talk down to me and tell me how to do my job that I realized this wasn’t the career I wanted to head."

+Long also apparently wrote that he was choosing to stay enlisted because of "how much quicker (with my prior service) it would be to get into the regiment rather than going to the dark side."

-"The Marine Corps extends its deepest condolences to the families of the victims in this senseless tragedy," a Marine spokesperson said.
+A Marine Corps spokesperson released a statement Thursday morning.
+"The Marine Corps extends its deepest condolences to the families of the victims in this senseless tragedy," the statement read.

 A woman believed to be Long's mother posted a series of photos on her Facebook page showing a young man in military tactical gear.